gomobile/iotapp-template-uart/README.md

 ### [Intel® Joule™ 570x Developer Kit](http://intel.com/joule)

-> Because the Joule BIOS does not enumerate the onboard UART devices, you
+> Because the Joule BIOS does not enumerate the onboard UART devices, you must
-> must use the Linux `/dev/tty??` device names to access these devices.
+> use the Linux `/dev/tty??` device names to access them.
+This means you
-> This means you cannot use "UART pin numbers" to identify the onboard
+> cannot pass in an integer value "UART pin number" to identify the onboard
-> Joule UART devices.
+> Joule UART devices, like you can with the Edison and Galileo boards.

 * `Uart("/dev/ttyS0")` is “UART TTL” compatible.
 The TxD (Transmit) pin of this UART is accessed via pin 7 of the J12 connector (the top-most 40-pin header).